GarciaBarreiro/HackUDC24/README.md

 We also can provide the graphs of the consumption data to the users on the app, like the consumption over time with the data they have already uploaded.

+Unfortunately we weren't able to implement the data analysis part with the app so this part is for the moment provided separetly in a Jupyter Notebook.

 ## Contributing

 Read more about [contributing guidelines](.github/CONTRIBUTING.md) and [code of conduct](.github/CODE_OF_CONDUCT.md) at the previous links.